Fraccos/webchat-frontend/README.md

 This app was created for a university project for the web foundations course.
 WebChat++ is a group project and we used cross peer code review while writing it.

+This is the Frontend part of the project, here's the link to the [Backend](https://github.com/Fraccos/webchat-backend)

 ## Demo